Nathan BALL

 minimum, its operation only requires the space of the

-move, as opposed to conventional boom hoists which require a
+must move, as opposed to conventional boom hoists which require

-larger work volume to accomplish the same movement.
-Additionally,
+a larger work volume to accomplish the same movement.

-the installation of the present invention to accomplish
+Additionally, the installation of the present invention to

-multidimensional load movement can be much lower profile and lower
+accomplish multidimensional load movement can be much lower

-impact than that of a conventional hoist, by requiring only either
+profile and lower impact than that of a conventional hoist, by

-2 or 3 stationary fixture points for operation.
+requiring only either 2 or 3 stationary fixture points for

-or himself anywhere along a vertical plane passing through the two
+load or himself anywhere along a vertical plane passing through

-controlling and adjusting the lengths of the ropes actively fed
+simultaneously controlling and adjusting the lengths of the

 By utilizing a three-rope device, the user can position the load